Yandell-Lab/MPSE/README.md

 - seq_status - sequencing status (0=not sequenced, 1=sequenced)
 - diagnostic - diagnosis status (0=not diagnostic, 1=diagnostic)
 - incidental - incidental finding (0=no, 1=yes)
-- hpo - semicolon-delimited list of hpo terms
+- codes - semicolon-delimited list of hpo terms
     - ex.
 "HP:0000001;HP:0000002;HP:0000003"

 There is an exception for prospective data, when *seq_status*, *diagnostic*, and *incidental* features may be unavailable or not applicable.
 Any additional features will be ignored by MPSE.